paulvha/sodaq/README.md

 The projects :
 ### Example 1 : SPS30 sensor to SODAQ and Allthingstalk.
 ### Example 2 : SPS30 sensor + BME280 to SODAQ and Allthingstalk.
+### Example 3 : Detect turning, shacking and tilting the board with Accelerator.

 <br> Many of the examples have a .odt (open document) file in the folder.
 This contains more detailed information about the setup and project.
-They can be read with nearly any word processor ( LibreOffice, Microsoft word etc)
+They can be read with nearly any word processor (LibreOffice, Microsoft word etc)

 ## Prerequisites
 Documented in the top of each sketch.